CurlyCoconutTree/curly-flix/README.md

 - Note 2: Print the one with the vents on the sides and hole in the bottom for SD card access and print the lid with the hold for the fan

 ## Initial Setup

+You can SSH into the instance, default User/Pass as of 8/23/2024 is ubuntu/ubuntu

 ### 1. Create Directories
 ```bash